freemell/Eunoia/ARCHITECTURE.md

 ## System Overview

-Eunoia is a Next.js 15 application that provides an AI-powered interface for Solana blockchain operations.
-It combines natural language processing with blockchain interactions through a modern web interface.
+Eunoia is a Next.js 15 application that provides an AI-powered interface for Solana blockchain operations and Kalshi prediction markets.
+It combines natural language processing with blockchain interactions and prediction market trading through a modern web interface.

 ## Technology Stack